soulqw/CoCo/README.md

 ## Usage：
 #### basic usage

-- Capture image in system camera
+- Capture an image from system camera
 ```kotlin
        CoCo.with(this@MainActivity)
                        .take(createSDCardFile())